pechyony/advanced-lane-detection/writeup.md

 I implemented this step in the function `visualize_lanes()` in cell 12.
 I used the lane lines to create a polygon that represents the lane area.
 This polygon is drawn over the black image and is filled with the green color using the function `cv2.fillPoly()`.
 The resulting visualization of the drivable area is in the image space after perspective transform.
 In the next step I converted this polygon to the original image space using inverse perspective transform.
 The transformation matrix of this transform was obtained previously along with the matrix of perspective transform.
 Finally, I merged the original undistorted image with the image of the polygon in the original image space.
 Here is an example of my result on a test image:

 ![alt text][image6]

+Additional examples of such images are located in the folder output_images/final_images.

 ---